Phaans: Production

 The show was initially titled Badzaat.
 The serial was directed by Syed Ahmed Kamran, who previously directed serials such as Baandi and Zun Mureed.
 It was written by Samina Ijaz who previously collaborated with the director for the 2020s commercial-hit Mohabbat Na Kariyo.
 Noor Abbas was selected to portray Zeba and revealed in June 2021 that she had begun shooting for the series.
 Sheikh was selected to portray Sahil, who was initially hesitant to take on the role due to its dark nature, however was later convinced by director Ahmed Kamran to embark on the project.
 He prepared extensively for the role, researching autism and watching reference movies, however ultimately decided to approach the character with a clean slate.

+Reception

+Phaans was noted for its powerful portrayal of a victim's fight for justice and its role in sparking conversations about violence and assault against women.
+The acting performances of Zara Noor Abbas and Shehzad Sheikh was praised by critics.
+In an article published in March 2021 in The Friday Times, the reviewer Zeinab Masud found the series to be a "good example of the mystery/thriller genre".